detkov/Own-Music-Recommendation-System/README.md

-# Music Analysis
+# Own music recommendation system and singers' embeddings analyis
 > <b>The project was completed in September 2019.</b>

-I wanted to understand if it is possible to create a good music recommendation system, which would use only the statistics of song lyrics.
+I wanted to understand if it is possible to create a good music recommendation system, which would use only the statistics of song lyrics, without using NLP and the sound waves themselves.
 To do that, I decided to create a simple few layers neural network and find the data to train it.
-Unfortunately, I did not find a suitable dataset, so I collected mine and it was the largest open dataset with a variety of metadata.
+Unfortunately, I did not find a suitable dataset, so I collected mine and it was the largest open dataset with a variety of metadata (Sep 2019).
 Then was decided to open-source it on [kaggle](https://www.kaggle.com/detkov/lyrics-dataset).
 Also, every related work and analysis will also be there.

 Dataset consists of:
 * `songs_dataset.csv` contains 253k+ songs (different genres, decades and so on) with 10 features: